 Key Stage 3

 Skills are built upon incrementally during the Key Stage.
 In Year 7, emphasis is upon developing pupils’ command of line, colour, pattern and shape.
 In Year 8, we introduce the concepts of form and texture and use mark-making and tonal techniques to extend the skills learnt in Year 7.
-Year 9 sees a move towards understanding composition and perspective: techniques to help pupils realize their ideas effectively through the challenging contexts of Cubism and Surrealism.
+Year 9 sees a move towards understanding composition, design and perspective: techniques to help pupils realize their ideas effectively through the challenging contexts of abstraction and Surrealism.
 Whilst setting high standards and expectations, we are, throughout KS3, concerned to offer a varied curriculum which offers all children the opportunities to experience success and fun in their work.

 Key Stage 4